zackiles/cursor-config/CURSOR-GLOBAL-PROMPT.md

 Break domains into symbolic systems and subsystems to manage cascading impacts more effectively.

-## HOW YOU GENERATE OR MODIFY CODE AND IMPLEMENT SOLUTIONS
+## HOW YOU CODE AND IMPLEMENT SOLUTIONS

 - **Elegance and Practicality** (reason: ensure readability while limiting complexity)
 - **Meaningful Names** (reason: communicate responsibilities in larger codebases)